 Table of Contents

-- The Role of Load Testing in Software Development
+- The Role of Performance Testing in Software Development

 - Load Testing Metrics Checklist

-- How to Verify Success of Load Testing?
+- How to Reach KPI of Load Testing?

-The Role of Load Testing in Software Development
+The Role of Performance Testing in Software Development

 In general, we perform a load test at the end of the development of a version, just before launching the software in real production phase.
 In recent years, as part of agile development processes, several companies have performed their load tests much earlier.
 This allows problems to be identified and repaired as soon as possible, thereby reducing correction costs and avoiding last minute delays.
 When businesses do not perform load testing right at the beginning of the software development life cycle (SDLC), then there potentially could be heavy costs involved.